Research Lines for prospective PhD Students (Cohort 39: 2023-2026)

 Prospective PhD Students should choose 1-2 research lines and write their project proposal (required for the next PhD entrance exam) generally based on those lines.
 The next call for the entrance exam will be opened between 9 of May and 7 of June 2023 (1 pm).
 It is possible to contact the PIs if you want to know more about their research lines.
 There is also the opportunity to apply for the priority research-bonded grants as well (in Italian: “borse a tema vincolato”), if you are interested in those and feel qualified.
 In the application procedure, there will be also two extra PhD positions without fellowship requested by professors Manfredo Atzori & Alessandra Del Felice.

 |Research Line #||Title||Supervisor||Potential Co-Supervisor/s (typically 1-2)||Other potential Collaborators||Short Abstract (max 150 words), if available (especially for priority research grants/borse a tema vincolato/apprendistato/industriale)|

-|14||Artificial intelligence: targeting unsupervised knowledge discovery in neurosciences and biomedical data.||Manfredo Atzori||Gianmaria Silvello, Maurizio Corbetta.
-Final co-supervisors chosen according to the finally considered use cases.||Prof. Henning Müller, University of Applied Sciences Western Switzerland & University of Geneva.||Exascale volumes of multimodal data are continuously produced in neurosciences and the biomedical domain, including for instance patient information, clinical data, biological laboratory data, bio-images, bio-signals, instrumental examinations and genetic data.
+|1||Deep artificial neural networks: multi-scale and multi-modal applications to neuroscience and biomedical data analysis.||Manfredo Atzori||Gianmaria Silvello, Maurizio Corbetta.
+Additional co-supervisors related to the considered use cases.||Prof. Henning Müller, University of Applied Sciences Western Switzerland & University of Geneva.||Exascale volumes of multimodal data are continuously produced in neurosciences and the biomedical domain, including for instance patient information, clinical data, biological laboratory data, bio-images, bio-signals, instrumental examinations and genetic data.